 The Company previously recognized noncancellable, nonrefundable license fees as revenue when received and when all significant contractual obligations of the Company relating to the fees had been met.
 On November 1, 1999, the Company changed its method of accounting for noncancellable, nonrefundable license fees to recognize such fees over the research and development period of the agreement, as well as the term of any related supply agreement entered into concurrently with the license when the risk associated with commercialization of a product is non-substantive at the outset of the arrangement.
-The Company believes the change in accounting principle is preferable based on guidance provided in the Staff Accounting Bulletin ("SAB") No. 101 - REVENUE RECOGNITION IN FINANCIAL STATEMENTS.
+The Company believes the change in accounting principle is preferable based on guidance provided in the Staff Accounting Bulletin ("SAB") No. 101-Revenue Recognition in Financial Statements.
 The \$1.9 million cumulative effect of the change in accounting principle, calculated as of November 1, 1999, was originally reported as a charge in the quarter ended October 29, 2000.
-SAB No. 101 was adopted in accordance with APB No. 2 and accordingly the financial statements for the quarter ended January 30, 2000 have been restated as if the provisions of SAB No. 101 had been applied at the beginning of the year of adoption.
+SAB No. 101 was adopted in accordance with APB No. 20 and accordingly the financial statements for the nine months ended July 30, 2000 have been restated as if the provisions of SAB No. 101 had been applied at the beginning of the year of adoption.
 The cumulative effect was recorded as deferred revenue and is being recognized as revenue over the research and development period or supply period commitment of the agreement.
-During each of the quarters ended January 28, 2001 and January 30, 2000, \$93,000 of the related deferred revenue was recognized as "recycled" revenue.
+For the three months and nine months ended July 29, 2001 and July 30, 2000, \$93,000 and \$280,000, respectively, of the related deferred revenue was recognized as "recycled" revenue.